FAQAdd to FAQ

 The scene revealing Severus Snape conspiring with Bellatrix Lestrange and Narcissa Malfoy is more or less the same in the book, but longer.
 Bellatrix produces many arguments for not trusting Snape, but he has many valid explanation for once betraying the Dark Lord, and turning spy for Voldemort again.

-In the book, Albus Dumbledore actually visits Harry at his house at Privet Drive, which makes for a very awkward encounter between Dumbledore and the Dursleys.
-He announces that the magic protection Harry receives from his aunt will be wearing off, since Harry will come of age this year (as disclosed in the book, but not the movie Harry Potter and the Order of the Phoenix, when Harry's mother sacrificed herself for him, her blood gave him the ultimate protection from death; as aunt Petunia is her sister, her blood provides the same protection as long as Harry is in her vicinity, which is why he was always sent back to the Dursleys during holidays).
-With Sirius dead and Harry his heir, Dumbledore claims that Sirius' old house at Grimmauld Place should now legally be Harry's.
-He tests this by summoning Kreacher the House Elf, who now indeed recognizes Harry as his master, making Grimmauld Place Harry's new residence for the holidays as well as the continuing headquarters for the Order of the Phoenix.
+In the book, Albus Dumbledore actually visits Harry at his house at Privet Drive instead of the underground station.
+This makes for a very awkward encounter between Dumbledore and the Dursleys.
+He announces that the magic protection Harry receives from his aunt will be wearing off, since Harry will come of age this year (as disclosed in the book, but not the movie Harry Potter and the Order of the Phoenix (2007), when Harry's mother sacrificed herself for him, her blood gave him the ultimate protection from death; as aunt Petunia is her sister, her blood provides the same protection as long as Harry is in her vicinity, which is why he was always sent back to the Dursleys during holidays).
+With Sirius dead and Harry named his heir, Dumbledore claims that Sirius' old house at Grimmauld Place should now legally be Harry's.
+He tests this by summoning Kreacher the House Elf, who indeed (begrudgingly) recognizes Harry as his master, making Grimmauld Place Harry's new residence for the holidays as well as the continuing headquarters for the Order of the Phoenix.
 Harry sends Kreacher off to Hogwarts, where he can make himself useful and the other Elves can keep an eye on him.
 Dumbledore and Harry then proceed to professor Slughorn's house after this.

 During the visit to Diagon Alley, Harry, Ron and Hermione have a very grim run-in with Draco Malfoy and his mother, which almost ends in a duel.
 They follow Draco to the Borgins and Burke's store in Knockturn Alley, where they notice Draco showing the shopkeeper something (hidden from their view) that greatly terrifies the shopkeeper.
 Hermione tries to find out what Draco was interested in, but she gets thrown out of the shop.
 Harry is convinced that Draco had a Dark Mark on his arm which frightened the shopkeeper, meaning he has taken his father's place as Death Eater in Lord Voldemort's service.
 Harry voices this suspicion to his friends and Mr. Weasley, but no one seems to be particularly convinced.